CSC207-UofT/course-project-bug-makers/teamDocumentation/cmdDocumentation.md

 - `presentCalendar`; Show the calendar for the latest schedule.
 It takes two args.
 First one is for the term type (`F`/`S`/`Y`).
 Second one is for the calendar type (`Workday`, etc.)
   - Note that, for term arg, `F` or `S` would give one single calendar while `Y` gives both.
     - eg. `presentCalendar F Workday`

+> Special note on review service, to make sure you write a review successfully, you will need to ensure there are existing course review and instructor review existing in the database.
+If not, you may want to create one.

+- `createNewCourse`; Create a course review.
+It takes one arg, which is the course code.
+- `createNewInst`; Create an instructor review.
+It takes two args, which are the course code and the instructor name.
+- `createNewUserReview`; Create a user review.
+It takes 6 args, which are courseCode, instName, userName, generalRate, difficultyRate, reviewString.
+- `deleteUserReview`; Delete a user review.
+It takes 3 args, which are courseCode, instName, userName.
+- `editUserReview`; Edit a user review.
+It takes 6 args, which are courseCode, instName, username, generalRate, difficultyRate, reviewString.
+- `getExistingCourseList`; Give you the existing courses in the database;
+- `getInstRank`; Give you an instructor rank for a course.
+It takes in 1 arg, which is the course code.
+- `getInstReviewSummary`; Give you an instructor review summary for a course.
+It takes in 1 arg, which is the course code.
+- `getUserReviewSummary`; Give you an instructor review summary for an instructor.
+It takes in 2 args, which are the course code and the instructor name.

+For more information click [here](https://kuan-pang.github.io/course-project-bug-makers/).

 Please Enjoy,